strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Features

-🌌 **WSL Local, Custom Remote or Maincloud**
+🌌 **Local, Custom Remote or Maincloud**
    - Use your server mode of choice.
    - Control any SpacetimeDB server running on a Debian based distro.
-   - Quickly start developing using SpacetimeDB with a local WSL server then publish the exact same project to a custom server or Maincloud.
+   - Quickly start developing using SpacetimeDB with a local Docker or WSL server then publish the exact same project to a remote custom server or Maincloud.

 🚀 **Silent Server and One-Click Server Management**
    - Start your server silently in a second.